A27 road: History

 At Worthing, where the possibility of a bypass has often been discussed since 1967, even getting as far as passing the inspector's report at a public inquiry, the plan was dropped in 1996 following rising costs.
 Arundel and Worthing are both areas of known traffic congestion during times of peak usage.
-Improvements at Worthing and Lancing are now committed under RP2.
+The proposed improvements for Worthing would have begun in 2025 and be completed by 2027, but the scheme has been dropped.